21 Sep 2021

 Let your hair down at Pinky’s Beach Club

 Don’t forget to refuel after a day of exploring the island!
 Overlooking Pinky Beach, Pinky's Beach Club is a contemporary beachside restaurant and bar offering a range of dining options and refreshments.
-Relax while you dig into the a la carte menu, or sit back and enjoy your favourite cocktail!
+All are welcomed at Pinky's Beach Club, so even if you are not staying at Discovery Rottnest Island, you're welcome to dine here.
+Relax while you dig into the a la carte menu, or sit back and enjoy your favourite cocktail.

 Hang with the Quokkas